As we like to say here at AlpineSavvy: “A map or photo of the route is great, but a map or photo with your route drawn on it is better.”

 You’ve just finished a climbing route that’s been on your tick list for a long time, you took a bunch of great photos, and you’re ready to post to social media.

 If you have some good photos of the mountain and route, do everyone a big favor before you post: take a minute or so, use a simple photo editing tool, and “redline” your photo(s) showing exactly where you went.
 This turns your photo from a pretty picture into a useful tool for anyone who sees it.
 (And it sure doesn't have to be red, use any color you like.)

 Drawing a simple line on a photograph can be done with lots of free or browser-based photo editing software.
 If you want to get fancy, you can add an arrow or some text annotation as well.
 (I’m a fan of PhotoScape X. It’s free, works on Mac and Windows, lots of features but still easy to use for simple things like text and arrows.)

 Note that you don't even have to use your own photo for this.
 You can take a Google Earth screengrab, save it as a jpeg, and then draw over that.
 Examples are below.

-You should always make a copy of the original photo before you start so you don’t mess with it.
+It’s helpful to make a copy of the original photo before you start so you don’t mess with it.